PIK-Team/pik-team.github.io/_posts/2021-05-23-neo4j-unit-with-spock.md

 In Spock, the conditions don't need to be separated by a `&&` operator - this is thanks to the `then` keyword which automatically expects logical expressions.

-To run the tests, use the `gradlew build` command, which should automatically start all of the tests.
+And this is it.
+In order to run the tests, use the `gradlew build` command, which should automatically execute all of the tests.

+## Conclusions

+Unit testing repositories with Spock is a very simple process - thanks to Groovy, the syntax is very easy to learn and makes creating test cases less cumbersome when compared to other popular frameworks.
+This guide only scratches the surface of Spock's full capabilities - I strongly recommend to read more about it over at [Spock's official documentation](https://spockframework.org/spock/docs/1.1/all_in_one.html) as is has a lot to offer.